seeu-inspace/easyg/active-directory/README.md

 Notes
 - It enables you to access any user by using a valid username with the skeleton key as password.
-- It's not opsec safe and is also known to cause issues with AD CS (it can crash the enviorment for everybody)
+- It's not opsec safe and is also known to cause issues with AD CS (it can crash the environment for everybody)
 - If you use mimikatz, change the password used by it.

 Process